For all flights travelling to or from Northern Ireland from within the Common Travel Area (CTA), a General Aviation Report must be submitted.

 - An undesignated port is described as one where a captain or pilot could not reasonably expect to be met by the Police Service or Border Force.
-There are only 3 designated airports in Northern Ireland: Belfast International Airport, Belfast City Airport and City of Derry Airport.
+There are only three designated airports in Northern Ireland: Belfast International Airport, Belfast City Airport and City of Derry Airport.

 - Please note it is an offence to fail to comply with this regulation.

-If your flight arrives in or departs from a DESIGNATED airport there is NO REQUIREMENT to submit a General Aviation Report
+If your flight arrives in or departs from a DESIGNATED airport there is NO REQUIREMENT to submit a General Aviation Report.

 If your flight does not leave Northern Ireland then you do not need to notify the Police Service.

-Whilst the Police Service of Northern Ireland works closely with other agencies, in particular Border Force, it does not forward on any GAR notifications to these agencies on your behalf.
+While the Police Service of Northern Ireland works closely with other agencies, in particular Border Force, it does not forward on any GAR notifications to these agencies on your behalf.
 It is your responsibility to submit your GAR directly to them.